ccb-hms/MutantHuntWGS/README.md

 Contains a folder for each mutant within which you will find an XLS and VCF file.
 This program will map variants within protein coding genes only and score them based off how badly they are predicted to alter protein function.
 The XLS file contains information on all variants and provides the SIFT scores (SIFT_SCORE column) and interpretation of those scores (SIFT_PREDICTION column) as well as additional information about each variant.
 The VCF file contains all the variants input into SIFT, but now includes additional information following `SIFTINFO=` in the info field.

+### QualiMap

+Contains a folder containing all the QualiMap reports as PDF files for every mutant ran in the pipeline.
+A QC report (plots & statistics) is produced from each BAM file generated.
+The coverage plot on page 6 is adjusted so that a high proportion of reads aligning to just a small fraction of the genome.

+### zero-read_Coverage

+`bedtools genomecov`coverage reports for zero-read regions.
+Reported as a single output line describing the chromosome, the start and end coordinate of the interval, and followed by the coverage level itself (which should be gaps or `0` coverage).